 The number of responses needed to get the best results from a perception study can vary significantly.
 Between 30 and 50 responses will suffice for most surveys.
 However, it’s important to consider sample size carefully in order to be confident in the data.

-Having a sample size that is too small can lead to skewed results—any outliers can carry more weight than they should—while a sample that is too large makes for an expensive and complicated study.
+A sample size that is too small can lead to skewed results.
+Any outliers can end up carrying more weight than they should.
+A sample that is too large makes for an expensive and complicated study.

-In making your calculations, there are several important factors to consider, such as population size, margin of error (typically between 2 and 5 percent), confidence level, and standard deviation.
+There are several important factors to consider.
+Population size, margin of error (typically between 2 and 5 percent), confidence level, and standard deviation are examples.

 Ultimately, it’s best to work with a perception audit specialist who can help you determine the ideal number of responses needed for your survey.
 The optimal range is 50-100 responses.
 For qualitative studies, fewer may be acceptable.